maddencs/factory_scheduling/README.md

 - alembic - For database migrations
 - Docker - Containerization for consistent deployment/development environments
 - Terraform - Infrastructure as Code(IaC) for provisioning infrastructure
+- CircleCI - CI/CD.
+CircleCI – CI/CD setup to run tests on every commit, with deployments on the roadmap (because why not)